datavis-tech/reactive-model/README.md

 }, "firstName, lastName");
 ```

-When invoking the model instance as a function, the first argument is the output property name, the second argument is the reactive function callback, and the third argument is a comma-delimited list of input property names.
+When invoking the model instance as a function with three arguments,

+ * the first argument is the output property name,
+ * the second argument is the reactive function callback,
+ * the third argument is a comma-delimited list of input property names.
+Could also be an array of strings

 The comma-delimited format was chosen so developers can easily copy-paste between the callback arguments and the input property names specification.
 The input property names specification is required because inferring the property names from function arguments breaks under minification.

 Once we have `fullName` defined, we can use it as an input to another reactive function that computes the greeting.